orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Need to be reversible, different position different model
 - Extracting modular features? ; Learn patterns, extract them and construct them using code; or compress that code into a modular model which calls code.
 - What would an architecture look like which is made for this sort of quick feedback; how do we combine ideas of statistics with this new architecture.
+- Pattern search: High-level/low-level patterns across data.
+How do you guide search for that: That's like a mode on

 You want existing algorithms to be importable: So a specific interpretation which is a compression algorithm to use it as a starting point.
 You want some way to differentiate between two of those imported implementations; how do you decide where to use what.
 Probably nestedly use as a components, or actually use aspects of that algorithm in the current one.